tamerhayek/dotfiles/README.md

 git clone https://github.com/tamerhayek/dotfiles
 ```

-Follow the instructions in the `setup.md` file, based on the OS.
+Follow the instructions in the OS folder.